moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 ### Align on Ranked Outcomes: Workshop

 Here’s where the magic happens.
-If you have the ranked outcomes by opportunity score from your survey, you have a list of the areas that will be most impactful to your users’ experience of your product.
-Now is the time to meet with your stakeholders and discuss the top ranked outcomes.
-Our [FigJam template](https://www.figma.com/file/Z4lsAOLH1ANN3pstQFYgSk/Jobs-to-be-done----Playbook-Template?type=whiteboard&node-id=0%3A1&t=qrubQYZLbPWYJjN3-1) has a workshop template and guide you can use to help address each outcome statement.
+If you have the ranked Outcomes by opportunity score from your survey, you have a list of the areas that will be most impactful to your users’ experience of your product.
+Now is the time to meet with your stakeholders and discuss the top ranked Outcomes.
+Our [FigJam template](https://www.figma.com/file/Z4lsAOLH1ANN3pstQFYgSk/Jobs-to-be-done----Playbook-Template?type=whiteboard&node-id=0%3A1&t=qrubQYZLbPWYJjN3-1) has a workshop template and guide you can use to help address each Outcome statement.

 A few things to think about during the workshop:

-- Are the outcomes already being addressed with current and planned work?
+- Are the Outcomes already being addressed with current and planned work?
 If not, should they be incorporated into future planning?
-- Where in the product is each outcome done?
+- Where in the product is each Outcome done?
 Are there specific pages, controls, or parts of the UI that we can focus on?
-- Who owns each outcome?
+- Who owns each Outcome?
 Are there other teams that ‘own’ some of the areas of opportunity?
-Who can you speak with to see if they are working on this outcome already?
+Who can you speak with to see if they are working on this Outcome already?
-- What can be done to achieve the stated outcome?
+- What can be done to achieve the stated Outcome?
 Think of some potential solutions.

 The result of the workshop should be that the team understands the top opportunities for that Main Job and Job Performer, and has discussed ways to address them.

 You and your team now have a list of the most important areas to focus on - a list that you can share with other teams and stakeholders (even customers!) to help bring clarity and confidence to your product roadmap.

-The list of opportunities will remain relevant for a long time (until you release changes to your product that address the opportunities), because they aren’t based on particular features or solutions, but larger outcomes that users want to achieve.
-Re-survey your Job Performers about certain outcome statements after your team has made some changes, in order to see if the opportunity score has decreased (meaning you’ve made positive progress to fulfilling the desired outcome).
+The list of opportunities will remain relevant for a long time (until you release changes to your product that address the opportunities), because they aren’t based on particular features or solutions, but larger Outcomes that users want to achieve.
+Re-survey your Job Performers about certain Outcome statements after your team has made some changes, in order to see if the opportunity score has decreased (meaning you’ve made positive progress to fulfilling the desired Outcome).

 -->